 Fiat Chief Executive Sergio Marchionne became CEO of the new Chrysler Group LLC on Wednesday.
 The automaker's former CEO, Bob Nardelli, will return to Cerberus Capital, the former majority owner of Chrysler, as an adviser.

 Chrysler's former vice chairman and president, Jim Press, has been named Marchionne's deputy chief executive, and Fiat's chief financial officer, Richard Palmer, has been named CFO of the new company.

 In a memo to employees, Marchionne voiced optimism about the new company's outlook.

 There is no doubt in my mind that we will get the job done, he said.
 He called the alliance a bold first step to implement lessons learned.

-Fiat is joined by a union-aligned trust and the U.S. and Canadian governments in taking over the best parts of Chrysler.
+In addition to Fiat, Chrysler Group LLC is owned by a union-aligned trust and the U.S. and Canadian governments in taking over the best parts of Chrysler.

 The White House welcomed the completion of the deal and said the new alliance was poised to emerge as a competitive, viable automaker.